neuefische/web-exercises/sessions/recap-project-3/example-implementation/README.md

-# This is a new static HTML, CSS and JavaScript project.
+# Recap Project 3: Example Implementation

-This project was created from the neue fische html-css-js-static template.
+This is an example implementation for Recap Project 3: Rick and Morty App.

 ## Development